 Welcome to my online home.
-This is where I open the door and invite you inside to meet my literary family: my 12 nonfiction books, 4 podcasts, and 200 magazine articles (many available here) as well as the historical mysteries written by my alter ego, Mary Miley.
-The fourth in my Roaring Twenties series, Murder in Disguise, was just released in the U.S. a few weeks ago.
+This is where I open the door and invite you inside to meet my literary family: my 12 nonfiction books, 4 podcasts, and 200 magazine articles (many available online here) as well as the historical mysteries written by my alter ego, Mary Miley.
+The fourth in my Roaring Twenties series, Murder in Disguise, was released in the U.S. in August.
 I’ve recently completed the first in a new mystery series set in Chicago during my favorite decade–the 1920s–and have plans for a new direction in 2017/2018.
 Where can you find me?
 Check the list at the bottom right.

 “You were totally available, totally organized, constantly ahead of schedule, and extremely thorough in your work.
 It was the smoothest book project of my 12-year publishing era.
 I hope we can find another one sometime!”
 Wayne Dementi, Dementi Milestone Publishing (2016)